OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-list/csharp/README.md

 ---
 page_type: sample
-description: Bot sample to save user input in SharePoint List using Teams and Bot Framework.
+description: This Teams bot collects user input via adaptive cards and saves it to a SharePoint list.
 products:
 - office-teams
 - office